Research & Engineering Portfolio

 • Trained 5+ students in framework usage

-Repository: Available for collaboration/consulting (contact for details)
+Repository: Available for collaboration (contact for details)

 Plasma Physics Simulations